duoanwang/Recipe-and-Rating/README.md

-# Recipe-and-Rating
+# Recipe and Rating: Analysis of Calories
-final project for DSC80 at UCSD try adding something
+final project for DSC80 at UCSD